aralroca/aralroca.com/posts/from-node-to-deno.md

 ## Conclusion

-I'm sure that I forgot to add some Node libs and their Deno alternative.
-But I hope that with this article I have broken the barrier with Deno, and you give it a chance.
+I'm sure I forgot some Node topics and their Deno alternative, let me know if there's anything I missed that you'd like me to explain.
+I hope this article helps you break the ice with Deno.

-Explore all libraries for Deno:
+To explore all libraries you can use with Deno:

 * https://deno.land/std
 * https://deno.land/x